 Science fiction fans may remember the 1995 movie Johnny Mnemonic, starring Keanu Reeves.
 In the movie, Reeves’ character had a memory chip implanted in his brain.
 More than two decades later, this bit of science fiction has come closer to being a reality.
 Neuroscientists from several facilities across the country, such as MIT, North Carolina’s Wake Forest University, and the University of Southern California, recently announced the development of an electronic device designed to enhance memory.

 Although the new device looks promising, there are still several health conditions that lead to cognitive impairment in seniors.
 These health risk factors often affect mobility and make it difficult for seniors to perform daily tasks.
 Aging adults who require assistance with the tasks of daily living can benefit from reliable at-home care.
 Tucson, AZ, families trust in Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.
-Here’s what we know about this new research so far.
+For seniors who receive Alzheimer’s home care, Tucson elderly care professionals share what we know about this new research so far.

 Dr. Ted Berger, Dr. Rob Hampson, and other team members who worked on the project represent a variety of fields, which include biomedical engineering, pharmacology, and physiology.
 The group believes they now have a better understanding of how the brain makes, stores, and retrieves long-term memories.
 They studied the hippocampus, which is where short-term memories transform into long-term memories, and observed how signals travel through the neurons during the process.
 Using mathematical equations, Dr. Berger sought to replicate the action through electronics.
 The Berger Chip thus became a reality.